dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 ### 3.5 Results caching

 With results caching (also known as "second-level caching"), you keep the results of queries in a local cache.
 When issuing a query, you first see if the results are available locally before you query against the store.
-While results caching isn't directly supported by the Entity Framework, it's possible to add a second level cache by using a wrapping provider.
+While results caching isn't directly supported by Entity Framework, it's possible to add a second level cache by using a wrapping provider.
 An example wrapping provider with a second-level cache is available on CodePlex at \<https://efwrappers.codeplex.com/> and in the MSDN code samples at [http://code.msdn.microsoft.com/EFProviderWrappers-c0b88f32/view/Discussions/2](http://code.msdn.microsoft.com/efproviderwrappers-c0b88f32/view/discussions/2).

 This implementation of second-level caching is an injected functionality that takes place after the LINQ expression has been evaluated (and funcletized) and the query execution plan is computed or retrieved from the first-level cache.
 The second-level cache will then store only the raw database results, so the materialization pipeline still executes afterwards.

 #### 3.5.1 Additional references for results caching with the wrapping provider

--   Julie Lerman has written a "Second-Level Caching in the Entity Framework and Windows Azure" MSDN article that includes how to update the sample wrapping provider to use Windows Server AppFabric caching: [http://msdn.microsoft.com/magazine/hh394143.aspx](https://msdn.microsoft.com/magazine/hh394143.aspx)
+-   Julie Lerman has written a "Second-Level Caching in Entity Frameworkand Windows Azure" MSDN article that includes how to update the sample wrapping provider to use Windows Server AppFabric caching: [http://msdn.microsoft.com/magazine/hh394143.aspx](https://msdn.microsoft.com/magazine/hh394143.aspx)
 -   If you are working with Entity Framework 5, the team blog has a post that describes how to get things running with the caching provider for Entity Framework 5: \<http://blogs.msdn.com/b/adonet/archive/2010/09/13/ef-caching-with-jarek-kowalski-s-provider.aspx>.
 It also includes a T4 template to help automate adding the 2nd-level caching to your project.

 ## 4 Autocompiled Queries